G-Milzink/CI_PP5_xPress_DRF_API/README.md

 ## User Stories
 The projects back-end section is focussed on it's administrative functionality and adresses a single user story:
-- As site admin , I want to be able to create, edit and delete Users, Posts and Comments, so that I can have full control over the sites content and be able to remove any inapropriate content.
+- As site admin , I want to be able to create, edit and delete Users, Posts and Comments, so that I can have full control over the sites content.

 ## Database